bigeasy/edify/diary.md

 However, there is nothing to document here, yet.
 Thus, if you do want to do something meaningful, start with *any* other project.

+## Clearing Cache

+The cache is going to get dirty and full.
+It's keyed on code, so it doesn't replace itself, so eventually you're going to have a great big bundle of stuff you cannot use.
+How do you purge the cache?
+Remove entries that are very old?
+Time stamp each entry?
+Yes, because that's what a cache is, isn't it?